 Check out my blog on Signs of Labor - What You Should Know If You're Pregnant

 Group B Strep Test - This test is done between weeks 35 – 37.
 What is group B streptococcus (GBS)?
 Group B streptococcus is one of the many types of bacteria that live in the body and usually do not cause serious illness.
 It’s found in the digestive, urinary, and reproductive tracts of men and women.
 It’s considered “normal flora” of the body.
-In women, it can be found in the vagina and rectum.
+The CDC reports that 25% of women will carry the Group B Strep bacteria in their vaginas or rectums.
 GBS is not a sexually transmitted disease.

 Why do they test for it?
-Babies who get infected with these bacteria can get sick very fast.
+Carrying this type of bacteria puts women at higher risk for chorioamnionitis (infection of the membranes) and puts newborns at higher risk for Group B Strep infection.
 Most infections happen while the baby passes through the birth canal but there have been cases even with an intact amniotic membrane.
 IV Antibiotics are given during labor if a mom tests positive for GBS.
 But a study just came out saying antibiotics might not be beneficial.
 Intrapartum antibiotics for known maternal Group B streptococcal colonization.
 This is something you will have to discuss with your healthcare provider.

 What are the risks of the treatment?
 There are a number of side effects:

 Increased risk of yeast infection for mother and baby, mild to moderate allergic reaction (1 out of every 100 woman).
 Long-term side effects for baby are unknown.

 What are the risks of not treating it?